 - Form 940.
 Though you pay FUTA taxes quarterly, you report your FUTA payments once a year on Form 940.

 - Form W-2.
 File Form W-2 annually to report wages and withheld taxes.
 Send a copy to the employee and to the Social Security Administration.
 With the forms you send to the SSA, file Form W-3 as a summary of all Form W-2s.

 - Form 1095-B. File Form 1095-B if you offer your employee self-insured health plans.
 This means your business operates under its own insurance and you pay all employee health claims (not just premiums).
 Send Form 1095-B to each covered employee.
 Send copies to the IRS with the summary Form 1094-B.

 This is a comprehensive list to get you started with your first employee.
 Getting a handle on payroll tasks can give you a better understanding of your responsibilities as an employer.

 You may have more payroll requirements based on your business’s industry, location, and size.
 Check with your state and local commerce departments, as well as industry publications, to make sure you don’t miss any steps in your payroll process.

 Are you ready to hire your first employee?
-Use our full service payroll software for an easy way to run payroll.
+Use our SaaS payroll services for an easy way to run payroll.
 We offer free setup and support, and file and deposit payroll taxes for you.
 Get a free trial today!